ibrahimFN/fort/README_EN.md

-disablepartychatperfectly : Config for if partychat is disabled, whether decline command from owner too joinemote                 : Whether bot re dance emote when someone joined to the party. true or false click_invite              : Whether bot will send 'Click here to invite' disable_voice             : Whether disable voice chat of party ignorebot                 : Whether bot will ignore command from bots. true or false joinmessage               : Message when someone joined to the party. \n to line break randommessage             : Random message when someone joined to the party. \n to line break
+disablepartychatperfectly : Config for if partychat is disabled, whether decline command from owner too joinemote                 : Whether bot re dance emote when someone joined to the party. true or false click_invite              : Whether bot will send 'Click here to invite' disable_voice             : Whether disable voice chat of party. true or false ignorebot                 : Whether bot will ignore command from bots. true or false joinmessage               : Message when someone joined to the party. \n to line break randommessage             : Random message when someone joined to the party. \n to line break